MayankVatsa-source/MayankVatsa-source.github.io/README.md

 ## Business Question:
-"Based on data such as numbers of riders, preffered bike type, preffered season, ride length, etc. how do members and casual riders use Cyclistic bikes?
-Secondly what steps the compnay should take to convert the casual riders to annual members?"
+1. Based on data such as numbers of riders, preffered bike type, preffered season, ride length, etc. how do members and casual riders use Cyclistic bikes?
+2. Secondly what steps the compnay should take to convert the casual riders to annual members?

-Below I will describe step-by-step the process I used to for this project.
+Below is step by step description of the process I did for this project.

 ## PROCESS:
 [Overview]: I first analyzed the data separately (each month) in Excel, then used R to analyze the data as a whole (one year).
 Finally I created a dashboard to support design elements.